5Heinzelmann/karoot/docs/prd.md

 #### 5.2 Player Flow
 1. Player enters the 4-digit game code and unique nickname
 2. Player waits in lobby until host starts the game
-3. Player answers each question within the 15-second time limit
+3. Player answers each question when it's active
 4. After each question, player sees correct answer and their selection
 5. At game end, player sees completion screen